Fatagar: Conquest

-The Abyssinian Emperor Amda Seyon I attacked the Muslim states surrounding his Ethiopian Empire, conquering all of them and making them tributaries in his royal court, with Fetegar falling alongside Ifat, Dawaro, Bale, Wej and many others.
-One ruler of Fetegar, Ras Azmach Islamo, earned his name by fighting fellow Muslims, among other notable deeds.
+The Abyssinian Emperor Amda Seyon I attacked the Muslim states surrounding his Ethiopian Empire, conquering all of them and making them tributaries in his royal court, with Fatagar falling alongside Ifat, Dawaro, Bale, Wej and many others.
+One ruler of Fatagar, Ras Azmach Islamo, earned his name by fighting fellow Muslims, among other notable deeds.

 Jarecho (Zway era)

-Another noted ruler was Ras Amdu from the Zway dynasty of Wej; according to one chronicle, his reputation was enough to dissuade the Abyssinians from invading Fetegar.
+Another noted ruler was Ras Amdu from the Zway dynasty of Wej; according to one chronicle, his reputation was enough to dissuade the Abyssinians from invading Fatagar.
 The chronicle records this statement: "Let us also have the protection of the Muslims in order to achieve our aims, and bring them in so that our religion may not be changed.
 But there is a Garad (Ras) Amdu, and as long as he lives the Muslims are weak and scared."
 This would lead to them plotting against him and planning to spread a rumour that the King slept with Queen Eleni of Abyssinia.
 With this Amdu was furious and led an army from Wej to Fetegar, and also campaigned against the Maya.
 Amdu invaded Fetegar and several other kingdoms, decisively defeating the Moslims; however, in his campaign, the Abyssinian king Eskender came to the support of the Muslims.
 Eskender captured Amdu and killed him.
 Amdu's nephew Welde Sulis succeeded Amdu; when he met Eskender he swore an oath not to spare him.

-After the death of Amdu, Fetegar served an important role for the Ethiopian Empire.
-Dawit I and his successors stayed in Fetegar for a long time in Tobya (Yifat, Fetegar).
+After the death of Amdu, Fatagar served an important role for the Ethiopian Empire.
+Dawit I and his successors stayed in Fatagar for a long time in Tobya (Ifat, Fatagar).
 The kingdom served as the birthplace of the future emperors Zara Yaqob, Eskender.
 Emperor Na'od would then make Tobya and Zway his capital.
+During most of the medieval period Fatagar suffered raids by Adal Sultanate and their affiliate states.